 As a registered Circle of Security® (COS) Parenting Facilitator, I utilise the principles of the COS philosophy throughout daily practice.
 In addition, I regularly facilitate an 8-week COS Parenting Program.

-Throughout my work life, I’ve observed intelligent, hard-working managers struggle with every kind of problem in the workplace.
+Throughout my work life, I’ve observed intelligent, hard-working people struggle with every kind of problem.
 I’ve come across hundreds of different people suffering very similar issues.
 Different people, different settings but the same problems to be worked on, worked through and resolved.
-It is my belief that each one of these managers held the solutions to their problems inside their own heart and mind, and needed help to step back and discover their own solutions.
+It is my belief that each one of these people held the solutions to their problems inside their own heart and mind, and needed help to step back and discover their own solutions.

-Over the years I’ve refined my way of helping people to strengthen their management muscles.
-I added counselling expertise to my skill set and learned a lot about myself, my life, my own path.
-I became even more determined to choose a new path where I could work directly with business owners and managers, facilitating positive changes in their work lives.
+Over the years I’ve refined my way of helping people to strengthen their beliefs and skills.
+I added Hypnotherapy to my skill set, and learned a lot about myself, my life, my own path.
+I became even more determined to choose a new path where I could work directly with people, facilitating positive changes in their work and personal lives.
 I wanted to help people, I knew that.
-I wanted to help managers.
 I released a few limiting thoughts and feelings I’d held onto without even knowing it, and I redefined my own future.
 I have lived the work-life changing path that I now offer to others.

 I moved back to the workforce where I was able to utilise my new skill set and discovered for myself an interest in something my wife had been trained in years before; NLP.
 Therese believed that I’d enjoy being an NLP practitioner, and I looked at it more seriously, with a mind to utilising it in a coaching framework.
-I attended my first NLP session and I felt changed forever, able to finally step into the work I do now; Management Coaching.
+I attended my first NLP session and I felt changed forever, able to finally step into the work I do now; helping people be the best they can be.
 My work life was finally aligned with my interests and personal strengths.

 I’d love to work with you until you achieve the same level of satisfaction I enjoy.